Author: Simon Duffy

 Read and download the free pdf in your browser here.

 NB.
-The group have recently changed their name to better describe what they are about and are now known as the People Focused Group (PFG Doncaster).
+The group have changed their name now to People Focused Group (PFG Doncaster).

 The publisher is the Centre for Welfare Reform.